Noxmain/tutorial-pip-package/README.md

 Name your module `__init__.py` within the `mymodule` directory.

-Create a `README.txt` file containing a summary of what your Python package is all about.
+Create a `README.txt` file containing a summary of what your pip package is all about.

 Choose a `LICENSE` for your module.